Vomiting in Dogs

 Dog owners should be familiar with the difference between vomiting and regurgitation.
-When a dog vomits, he is forcefully ejecting the contents of the stomach and small intestine, bringing food, fluid, and other contents up to the esophagus and out through the mouth.
-Prior to getting sick, he may show signs of nausea.
+When a dog vomits, they are forcefully ejecting the contents of the stomach and small intestine, bringing food, fluid, and other contents up to the esophagus and out through the mouth.
+Prior to getting sick, they may show signs of nausea.

 One sign that a dog is getting ready to vomit is a series of contractions of the stomach, better known as heaving, retching, or gagging.
 (It’s a lot like what humans do before getting sick.)

 On the other hand, when a dog regurgitates, there is no abdominal heaving.
 It usually takes place immediately after eating a meal, whereas vomiting can happen hours later.

 Signs that indicate your dog is experiencing nausea and may vomit include: